UniversalDependencies/docs/treebanks/mdf_jr/index.md

 builds upon previous experience with the UD_Erzya-JR treebank and continued consultations and discussions with Francis Tyers, Tommi Pirinen, Jonathan Washington.
 Without the Moksha writers themselves, however, we would be no where…

+Annotation work is simultaneous to finite-state transducer development by Nadjezhda Kabaeva, Marina Levina and Jack Rueter in the [GiellaLT](https://giellalt.uit.no/lang-mdf) infrastucture, which also works with Constraint Grammar disambiguation of the morphological analysis.

 ## References